SonuGupta00sg/AutoML-TPOT-with-GPT-4/README.md

 # AutoML with TPOT and GPT-4

-In this project, we are using AutoML with TPOT and GPT-4 to find the best machine learning model for our dataset.
+In this project, we are using AutoML with TPOT and GPT-4 to find the best machine learning model for our dataset.The project is implemented using Python 3.8.16 in a Conda environment.

 ## Project Overview